catamphetamine/imageboard/docs/engines/lynxchan.md

 }
 ```

-### Renew block bypass
+### Create Block Bypass

 Allows the user to renew their "block bypass".
-"Renew" means "receive a new one".
+"Renew" means "receive a new one", i.e. "create".

-Random note: "Bypasses longer than 372 characters" (presumably, that's the total character count posted using a "bypass") require "validation", see ["Validate block bypass"](#validate-block-bypass).
+Random note: "Bypasses longer than 372 characters" (presumably, that's the total character count posted using a "bypass") require "validation", see ["Validate Block Bypass"](#validate-block-bypass).

 First request a new CAPTCHA using "Get CAPTCHA" API.